 We’re just going to say it: Chicken breast is boring.
 But adding this lemony, garlicky marinade is a simple way to make even a bland chicken breast sing with flavor when grilled.
 (You can get it cheaper directly from the Tessamae’s site.)Buy Now

 You don’t have to wait until Taco Tuesday to make the best carne asada of your life.
 Just add this jalapeño and garlic mixture to a slab of steak and let it sit for 30 minutes.
 Then grill it up, and get ready to fall deeply in love.Buy Now

 Add some serious zing to your chicken or shrimp before it hits the grill with this Italian-leaning sauce that’s got all the best flavors (praise be garlic and rosemary).
 No more sad chicken dinners!Buy Now

 The lemony dill flavors in this marinade were made for summertime grilling—even if you don’t own a home in the Mediterranean.
-Just soak some salmon in this savory sauce before getting your grill on.Buy Now
+Just soak some salmon in this savory sauce before getting your grill on (and see the best fish to grill for more things to use it on).Buy Now

-Can’t afford a trip to Jamaica?
-Get a taste of the island with this authentic jerk sauce that has some serious kick thanks to scotch bonnet peppers.
+Pining for a trip to Jamaica?
+Get a taste of the island at home with this authentic jerk sauce that has some serious kick thanks to scotch bonnet peppers.
 Throw it on chicken before tossing the bird over an open flame.Buy Now

 Chicken breasts, pork, and beef will get a whole new life thanks to this sweet (that’s the pears and apples) and tangy Korean sauce.
 Bulgogi literally means “fire meat” in Korean, so, well, you know what to do.Buy Now